 Multi-room audio products have seen a major boost, with many manufacturers looking to expand their product arsenals and new manufacturers looking to steal the limelight from current multi-room audio champion, Sonos.

 Manufacturers including Bowers & Wilkins, Naim and Linn have been pushing for and producing high-resolution audio products for some time.
-We’ve now seen mass-market heavyweights such as Sony, LG and Samsung adopt the format to bring it to a larger audience.
+We’ve now seen mass-market heavyweights such as LG, Samsung and Sony adopt the format to bring it to a larger audience.

-With this wider availability, more people are able to learn and understand exactly what high-resolution audio is, and the benefits it brings to music listening.
-There's plenty of content out there, there's plenty of hardware to go with it and hi-res scene looks set for further growth through 2016 and into 2017.
+With this wider availability, more people are able to learn and understand exactly what high-resolution audio is, and the benefits it can bring to music.
+There's plenty of content out there, and there's plenty of hardware to go with it.
+The future for the format looks - and sounds - very bright indeed.